publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schIV/m__us_usc_t21_s343.md

                     (II) finding that the requirements of clause (C) have not been met, including finding that the petitioner has not submitted all the information required by such clause; or

-                (ii) a district court of the United States in an enforcement proceeding under subchapter III of this chapter has determined that the requirements of clause (C) have not been met.
+                (ii) a district court of the United States in an enforcement proceeding under subchapter III has determined that the requirements of clause (C) have not been met.

         (4)